 Any stuffing that falls out, can be pushed back into the lamb.
 Once tied up, transfer your stuffed leg of lamb to a roasting pan, rub it down with some extra virgin olive oil and season with salt and pepper.

-Roast a stuffed leg of lamb
+Roasting a stuffed leg of lamb

 Details on the cooking instructions are in the recipe directions below.
 I do encourage you to test doneness using a meat thermometer.
 It is truly the only way to guarantee that your stuffed leg of lamb is cooked to your own personal preference.